StackState Self-hosted v4.5.x

 REPEAT_SNAPSHOTSmodel.
 As an expiry configuration is used to delete external checks, it might happen that elements are deleted due to barely missing the expiry timeout.
 This would reflect as external checks disappearing and reappearing in StackState.

-Use this model when: The external monitoring system isn't capable of collecting all checks in a determined time window.
-The best effort is just to send the external checks as they're obtained.
+Use this model when: The external monitoring system is not capable of collecting all checks in a determined time window, and the best effort is just to send the external checks as they are obtained.

 TRANSACTIONAL_INCREMENTSconsistency model is designed to be used on streaming systems where only incremental changes are communicated to StackState.
 As there is no repetition of data, data consistency is upheld by ensuring that at-least-once delivery is guaranteed across the entire pipeline.
 To detect whether any data is missing, StackState requires that both a checkpoint and the previous checkpoint are communicated together with the